 But they are worth it.
 The Australian Permit may be smaller than their Florida Keys and Caribbean counterpart, but they are pound for pound just as strong and thrilling.

-Flat boats or fishing skiffs, in particular, will be your best bet in these shallow waters.
-Lightweight push poles are a must here as any noise or excessive water disturbance will likely send a wary fish on his way.
+Flats boats or fishing skiffs, in particular, will be your best bet in these shallow waters.
+Lightweight push poles are a must here as any noise or excessive water disturbance will likely send a wary fish on its way.
 Sitting down while casting will also allow you to get very close to the fish.

 Kayaks are a great idea too as they can also silently approach the fish, but you may struggle to find room for all of your equipment.